Frog (models): History

 In France, due to cultural disquiet over the word "frog", these kits were sold and marketed under the "Tri-ang" brand, whilst in North America, for similar reasons, the Frog name was thought unacceptable and the kits were repackaged as "Air Lines" – an allusion to Lines Brothers Ltd – the founders of IMA / Tri-ang.

 Demise

 In 1971, IMA's parent company, now Rovex Tri-ang, entered receivership and was acquired by Dunbee-Combex-Marx the following year.
 During the mid-1970s, some of the Frog kit moulds were transferred to various factories in the Soviet Union and the kits began to reappear under the Novo brand name.
-Moulds of Second World War Axis Powers subjects were acquired by Revell around 1977, the Axis types having been declined by Novo.
+Moulds of Second World War Axis powers subjects were acquired by Revell around 1977, the Axis types having been declined by Novo.
 The last Frog-branded kits were produced in 1976.
 In more recent years, some ex-Frog/Novo kits have been reissued by Revell and various East European manufacturers.

-Model kit product ranges
+Product Lines

 Model subjects produced by Frog over the years include: